aryanmangla23/08-06-2022/README.md

 6:03 pm: Q4 - Who do I need to still forgive and who am I still angry at?
 Midnight answers

 What is important to me now that wasn't important to me before?

+10:35: Dang that was fun af. made a lil kid rage quit 🥱. boosted my ego